lifedox/granular-configuration-language/doc-spec/eagerio.md

 The first thought was to make {py:class}`~collections.abc.Awaitable` proxy for {py:meth}`~object.__getattr__` calls.
 It would maximum the opportunities for coroutines to run and enables the few IO-bound Tags to run waiting.
 But most all the time, the wrapper would exist to immediately return a primitive.
 The `await` would just be chained overhead.
 Typing would be annoying or back to just using {py:data}`~typing.Any`.
 Realistically, the most optimal version would be an async {py:func}`~operator.attrgetter`-like method (Reminder: {py:func}`~operator.attrgetter` requires type checker to implement special behavior).

 So, instead of using {py:mod}`asyncio` that leaves meeting {py:mod}`asyncio` in the middle.
-Since we cannot `await`, and we want coroutines to avoid waiting for IO, what if we ran that IO-bound (like async would) ahead of time, so when a coroutine requests data, the IO is probably already loaded.
+Since we cannot `await`, and we want coroutines to avoid waiting for IO, what if we ran that IO-bound---like async would---ahead of time, so when a coroutine requests data, the IO is probably already loaded.
 This put the "eager" in **Eager**IO.

 The only challenge is when to run the IO of the EagerIO Tags.
 It needs to be compatible with synchronous and asynchronous code, able to handle users not doing a step, and libraries.
 In the end, the simplest, most maintainable option was to start the IO at load time, so there was no behavioral or interface change.
 User opts into EagerIO by using an EagerIO Tag.